tabokie/tabokie.github.io/_posts/2020-11-1-horror-one-liner.md

 I touch my hair.
 It feels like rough paper.
 Then I touch the face, the body.
 Are they mine?
 Certainly not.

 You decides not to mind the hands and feet crawling over your body.

+I enter the wrong room but people inside look the same.